MG4 EV: Taiwan

 The first-generation MG4 EV was launched in Taiwan on 13 June 2024, with two variants.
 The base model is a 64 kWh variant, and the range-topping model is the XPower.

 Thailand

 The first-generation MG4 EV is marketed in Thailand since November 2022, and started being assembled locally a year later in November 2023.
 During this period, the MG4 EV is available only with a 51 kWh battery, with two grade levels, D and X. In March 2024, MG Motor Thailand adjusted the specifications of the MG4 EV in Thailand by adding the V Long Range trim with a 64 kWh battery.
 The D and X trims for the 2024 model uses a slightly smaller 49 kWh LFP battery from previously 51 kWh.
 At the same time, the XPower variant also went on sale.
 Rear wiper became a standard equipment for the 2024 model.
+In March 2026, the MG4 EV line-up was updated for the 2026 model year, with two variants available: D Standard Range (50 kWh) and X Long Range (62.2 kWh).
+The 2026 model year changes include new exterior colours, an updated interior with a redesigned dashboard and door panels, a new 10.25-inch digital MID display, a new 12.3-inch touchscreen infotainment system with wireless compatibility for Android Auto and Apple CarPlay, and the addition of new features.

 Vietnam

-The first-generation MG 4 EV was launched in Vietnam on 1 June 2024, with two variants: DEL (51 kWh) and LUX (64 kWh).
+The first-generation MG4 EV was launched in Vietnam on 1 June 2024, with two variants: DEL (51 kWh) and LUX (64 kWh).